lshippy/db-observability-demo/README.md

 # Use Case 1: Database Load Testing & Performance Monitoring

-Use to visualize testing database performance, monitoring query patterns, and validating observability setups in dbO11y
+Use to visualize testing database performance, monitoring query patterns, and validating observability setups in dbO11y app

 ## Setup for Load Testing